 Since the late ’50s, the Fender Jazzmaster has found itself in the hands of rockers who like to do things differently.
-The American Professional II embodies these traditions and builds on them with a new level of sophistication.
+At Engineering the Sound, we wanted to see this beauty in action.

 After the success of the Stratocaster and the Telecaster — which are perched somewhere close to the top of the electric guitar family tree — Fender saw fit to experiment relatively early on in their history.
 The Jazzmaster (introduced in 1958) was supposed to be Fender’s entrée into the world of — you guessed it — jazz.